FridaWikell/frisa-booking/README.md

 ![Confirmation text after a successful booking](doc/confirmation-text.webp)

-After a successful booking, a text that confirms the booking appears.
+After a successful booking, a text that confirm the booking appears.
 This is to confirm that everything went just fine with the booking.
 The text is also supposed to give the user a fun welcome to the upcoming workshop.

 #### Navigation buttons